AtsushiSakai/PythonRobotics/docs/modules/0_getting_started/3_how_to_contribute_main.rst

 Current Major Sponsors:

+#. `GitHub`_ : They are providing a GitHub Copilot Pro license for this OSS development.
 #. `JetBrains`_ : They are providing a free license of their IDEs for this OSS development.
 #. `1Password`_ : They are providing a free license of their 1Password team license for this OSS project.